Documentary Collections

 • Payment Collection: The collecting bank informs the importer of the documents and requests payment (for D/P) or acceptance (for D/A).

 • Document Release: Once payment is received or the draft is accepted, the bank releases the documents to the importer.
-The importer uses these documents to collect the goods
+The importer completes the process of Documentary Collections.